 Flour mills often work exclusively with commercial bakeries.
 Look for vendors that are more interested in delivering batches of what you regularly need at a good price.
 Remember that fresh ingredients determine the quality of the final product.

-Leasing a Space
+Leasing a Space for a Bakery

 Finding a space to lease does not require a realtor or property management company.
 Although working with a commercial realtor can help you feel more secure in handing over a deposit or retainer on a space.